 WHAT IF YOU ARE INELIGIBLE FOR THE OFFSHORE VOLUNTARY DISCLOSURE PROGRAM?
 Attorney Proffers versus Quiet Disclosures

-By of MillarLaw A Professional Corporation On Sunday, November 19, 2017
+By admin of MillarLaw A Professional Corporation On Sunday, November 19, 2017

 Since the beginning of the current Offshore Voluntary Disclosure Programs (OVDP) in 2009 tens of thousands of U.S. taxpayers have come forward to report previously undisclosed foreign financial accounts.
 The addition of the Delinquent filing Program and Streamline Procedures (the “Other Programs”) have added to those numbers and resulted in billions of dollars in tax, interest and penalties being collected.
 But all of these disclosures were predicated on the fact that the funds came from lawful sources, leaving potentially many taxpayers who want to come forward unable to do so.
 The following are limited examples or potentially numerous scenarios: